Bahram-Hedayati/TMBMC_2026/ReadMe.md

 - **`SingleTumor_Chemotaxis.py`**
 - **`SingleTumor_Random.py`**

-Each script runs ensemble simulations for the respective navigation strategy.
+Each script runs ensemble simulations for the respective navigation strategy in the single-tumor scenario.

 ---